Will my skin ever heal?

 Since then, I’ve seen photos shared by people who described experiencing difficult reactions or withdrawal symptoms after stopping certain topical immunosuppressants.
 Some of those images looked like TSW.
 I don’t have personal experience with that, but seeing those accounts reinforced how cautious I felt at the time.

-At the time my skin was already severe: recurring infections, addiction to moisturisers, repeated courses of strong steroid creams and periods of oral steroids.
 From the outside it still looked like “just eczema”, but it behaved very differently from anything I had experienced growing up.

 I started TSW before I knew it even existed.
 I just knew what I was currently using wasn’t working.

-When things escalated, full-body oozing going through my clothes, burning skin and a constant thought I couldn’t switch off, I remember thinking:
+When things escalated, full-body oozing going through my clothes, burning skin and a constant thought I couldn’t switch off, I remember thinking: What have I done?
+How long is this going to last?

 As I started researching online, I came across information about topical steroid withdrawal from the International Topical Steroid Awareness Network (ITSAN).
 It was only then that I realised that TSW existed.